lamaNase/auth-quiz-ranker/README.md

 ## 🧠 Overview

-**Tafawq Quiz App** is an interactive, Arabic-language educational web app built with the [Remix](https://remix.run/) framework.
+**Tafawq Quiz App** is an interactive, Arabic-language educational web app built with the [Remix](https://remix.run/) framework and deployed on [Netlify](https://www.netlify.com/).
 It allows users to practice multiple-choice questions, view immediate feedback, and read detailed explanations for each answer.
 The app supports user sessions, score tracking, and dynamic question status updates.

 ---